mineur/instagram-parser/docs/usage.md

 > Be careful!
 I recommend you to enqueue the output result and treat it
 > separately, some of the Tags can have thousands of posts related to.

+You can also check out the [examples](https://github.com/mineur/instagram-parser/tree/master/examples) folder and execute some of the use cases to test the library.

 ## Tags Parser
 This method will give you all the posts related to the passed tag.
 Is mandatory to pass the `queryHash` because this endpoint uses the Facebook's